2022 German Darts Grand Prix

-The 2022 Interwetten German Darts Grand Prix was the third of thirteen PDC European Tour events on the 2022 PDC Pro Tour.
+The 2022 German Darts Grand Prix (known for sponsorship reasons as the 2022 Interwetten German Darts Grand Prix) was the third of thirteen PDC European Tour events on the 2022 PDC Pro Tour.
 The tournament took place at Kulturhalle Zenith, Munich from 16 to 18 April 2022.
 It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

 Michael van Gerwen was the defending champion after defeating Simon Whitlock 8–3 in the 2019 final, but he was whitewashed 7–0 by Luke Humphries in the semi-finals.

 Humphries went on to win his first European Tour event, defeating Martin Lukeman 8–2 in the final.

 Prize money

 The prize money was unchanged from the European Tours of the last 3 years: